Apr Band Cost Comparator

 Set the benchmark APR

 The benchmark is an illustrative rate to compare against.
 The default is 7%, representing a broadly mainstream secured loan rate.
-You can adjust it to match any other product you are comparing: a different lender’s rate, a rate you might qualify for after improving your credit profile, or a rate a family member or colleague has been offered on a similar amount.
+You can adjust it to match any other product you are comparing: a different lender’s rate, a rate you might qualify for after improving your credit profile, or a rate someone else has been offered on a similar amount.

 4